 - Want to know more?
 Take a quick 10 minute assessment in your chosen subject area to find out if the Academic Reading Center could help you.

-The ARC will be accessible online and on campus this fall semester.
+The ARC will be accessible online and on campus this semester.
 Please access your reading lab course in Canvas and read the announcement for directions.
-Please email your reading lab professor at any time, and you may also visit our virtual front desk using Zoom (Zoom is also available in Canvas) for academic support and tutoring Monday through Wednesday from 9:00 am to 3:00 pm and Thursdays from 9 am to 12 pm.
+Please email your reading lab professor at any time (Zoom is available in Canvas) for academic support and tutoring Monday through Wednesday from 8 a.m. - 3 p.m.